Kinsale Capital Group, Inc. (KNSL) Stock Sinks As Market Gains: What You Should Know

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.28% higher within the past month.
-Kinsale Capital Group, Inc. is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.07% higher within the past month.
+Kinsale Capital Group, Inc. currently has a Zacks Rank of #2 (Buy).

-Digging into valuation, Kinsale Capital Group, Inc. currently has a Forward P/E ratio of 36.86.
-Its industry sports an average Forward P/E of 14.82, so we one might conclude that Kinsale Capital Group, Inc. is trading at a premium comparatively.
+Digging into valuation, Kinsale Capital Group, Inc. currently has a Forward P/E ratio of 35.79.
+This valuation marks a premium compared to its industry's average Forward P/E of 14.98.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report